 Another question to ask yourself is when you should think about seeking help.
 Should you make an appointment for a consultation as early as possible or is it perhaps better to wait rather than rush?

-At IVF-Spain, we advise you to see a specialist in the following situations:
+At IVF-Life, we advise you to see a specialist in the following situations:

 - Between the ages of 30-35: After one year of unprotected sexual intercourse during the fertile period without getting pregnant.

 - At the age of 35+ years: After 6 months of unprotected sexual intercourse during the fertile period without becoming pregnant.